portfors-lab/sparkle/doc/ref/api.rst

 This program uses a digital filter to compensate for high frequency speaker roll-off.
 A broad-spectrum control signal (frequency sweep) is generated and recorded back using :class:`CalibrationRunner<spikeylab.run.calibration_runner.CalibrationRunner>`, which also generates the system frequency response from this recorded signal.

 The frequency response for the system is derived via :func:`attenuation_curve<spikeylab.tools.audiotools.attenuation_curve>` function.
 The result of this is also presented to the user as an 'attenuation curve'.
-This frequency response is saved to file, and can used later to generate a new filter kernel.
+This frequency response is saved to file, and can be used later to generate a new filter kernel.

 The frequency response is given to the different acquisition runner classes which will pass it on to their :meth:`StimulusModel<spikeylab.stim.stimulus_model.StimulusModel.setCalibration>`.
 The StimulusModel class uses the frequency response vector, together with a vector of respective frequencies, to generate a filter kernel using :func:`impulse_response<spikeylab.tools.audiotools.impulse_response>`.
 This is saved to be used against output stimulus signals.